 The transportation costs of carrying large inventories affect the profitability and growth of businesses.
 The issue of reducing transportation costs can be baffling considering the variety of freight products, their classification, and dynamic costs.

 While cost planning takes care of cost spikes, it is better to reduce the costs of transporting inventories on a day-to-day basis.
-Look at these five strategies to reduce freight costs and lighten your financial burden and provide reliable freight.
+Look at these five cost reduction strategies to lighten your financial burden and provide reliable freight.

 #1 Improve Packaging